Ragin-LundF/k8s-jcasc-management/README.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [helm 3](https://helm.sh/)

-Optional the tool can use `dialog` for a better workflow.
+Optional the tool can use `whiptail` or `dialog` for a better workflow.

 ## Basic concept ##